Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC: Limitations and Future Work

 \section{Limitations and Future Work}

 While our framework demonstrates strong performance in both single- and multi-object settings, overall performance is constrained by the accuracy of pose tracking provided by FoundationPose, particularly in multi-object scenes.
 When objects fully or partially occlude one another, per-object tracking degrades, propagating to the controller and affecting performance.
 Next steps could include improving perception robustness with multi-view tracking.
 Another limitation is we model all objects with identical mass and inertia.
 While effective for the similar objects in our experiments, scaling to greater diversity will require online model learning or adaptation \cite{Bianchini2025, Huang2024}.
-Furthermore, our control approach does not do any multi-step long-horizon planning (e.g., first move object A, then B, etc.), and thus grows more inefficient as the complexity of the task grows.
+Furthermore, our control approach lacks high-level planning (e.g., first move object A, then B, etc.), and thus becomes more inefficient as the task complexity grows.
 A clear direction for future work would be to combine our method with higher-level reasoning.
 Lastly, we aim to extend the pipeline to 3D non-prehensile manipulation.